BackyardBrains/docs.backyardbrains.com/docs/Human/NeuroBit/Block/index.md

 ![Find an Analog Read Block]( ./blk_analogRead.png)

 The analog pin for the EMG electrode is P0, so setting the variable to a read from P0 will give us the latest EMG signal.
+To do this, drag the "read analog" block and place it over the "0".

 ![Set Variable to Pin0]( ./blk_varReadPort.png)

+Great.
+This now reads: "Set our variable *currentSignal* to the latest EMG Signal values".